Willi Reiland

-Willi Reiland (2 November 1993 – 14 November 2015) was a German politician.
+Willi Reiland (2 November 1933 – 14 November 2015) was a German politician.
 He was lord mayor of the Lower Franconian town of Aschaffenburg in Bavaria, Germany, for thirty years.

 Early life and career

 In 1946, when Reiland was aged twelve, he and his family were expelled out of Czechoslovakia.
 They moved to Haibach in Lower Franconia, Germany.

 He attended secondary school in Aschaffenburg, then studied law in Würzburg, receiving his doctorate in 1960.

-A decade later, Reiland was made lord mayor of Aschaffenburg, a role in which he remained for thirty years.
-He retired on 30 April 2000.
+In 1962, he was elected member of the Bavarian State Parliament.
+He remained in the role until 1970, when he was made lord mayor of Aschaffenburg.
+He remained in that role for thirty years, retiring in April 2000.

 Personal life

 In 1962, Reiland married Elvira Hattig, with whom he had two sons.

 In 1977, the couple were presented to the Queen Elizabeth II and Prince Philip, Duke of Edinburgh, during a visit to Perth, Scotland, a twin town of Aschaffenburg.
 Eleven years later, Reiland opened Perth's St John's Shopping Centre.